mami-project/pathspider/doc/plugindev/basics.rst

 `pathspider-example GitHub repository
 <https://github.com/mami-project/pathspider-example/>`_.
 You can get going
 quickly by forking this repository and using that as a basis for plugin development.
-The repository has templates for a Synchronised, a Desynchronised and a Forge plugin.
+The repository has templates for a Synchronized, a Desynchronized and a Forge plugin.

 Directory Layout